Curriculum - Undergraduate

 Seminars for First-year Students

-Required Subjects and Major Subjects (Introductory Courses) for First-year Students
+Required Courses and Major Courses (Introductory Level) for First-year Students

-In addition to basic exercises in economics, first-year students are required to take subjects which teach fundamental knowledge essential for learning the major subjects of the Faculty of Economics in later years, such as Principles of Economics I, Introductory Economics, Economic History, and Statistics.
-They are also expected to take major subjects (Introductory Courses), which are offered commonly across all faculties and comprise lecture classes such as Logic, Psychology, Sociology, Cultural Anthropology, and History of Social Thought, and mathematical subjects such as Linear Algebra and Calculus.
-Through these introductory subjects, students are expected to build the fundamental knowledge necessary for the major subjects that begin from the second year.
+In addition to the basic seminar in economics, first-year students are required to take courses which give them fundamental knowledge essential for learning the major subjects provided in the Faculty of Economics in later years, such as Intermediate Micro Economics I・II, Introductory Economics, Economic History, and Statistics.
+They are also expected to take major courses (Introductory Level), which are offered commonly across all faculties, lecture classes such as Logic, Psychology, Sociology, Cultural Anthropology, and History of Social Thought, and mathematical subjects such as Linear Algebra and Calculus.
+Through these introductory courses, students are expected to build the fundamental knowledge necessary for the major courses that begin from the second year.

-In addition to major subjects, students are expected to take foreign languages, Health Sciences, and principles of liberal arts from among the liberal arts and sciences subjects common to all Faculties.
-With as many as eleven faculties under its umbrella, Kobe University offers a wide variety of subjects on principles of liberal arts (general education).
-All the more because of the fact that economics attempts to analyze phenomena involving a number of complexly intertwined factors that play a part in our daily lives, it is important to engage in a broad range of scholarship, including the natural sciences and humanities.
+In addition to major courses, students are expected to take foreign languages, Health Sciences, and principles of liberal arts from among the liberal arts and sciences subjects common to all Faculties.
+With as many as eleven Faculties under its umbrella, Kobe University offers a wide variety of liberal arts courses.
+Because of the fact that economics attempts to analyze phenomena involving a number of complexly intertwined factors that play a part in our daily lives, it is important to have a broad range of knowledge, including natural sciences and humanities.

-From the second year, students may enroll in major subjects on economics.
-Each of the eight courses offers diverse major subjects for their respective areas.
-With about sixty faculty members, the Faculty of Economics teaches nearly every field of economics.
-From the second semester of the second year, students may also choose subjects which interest them from an even broader range of subjects, which includes those offered by the School of Business Administration and Faculty of Law.
+From the second year, students may take courses on major subjects on economics.
+Each member of our faculty provides the lecture which specializes in our eight research fields.
+With about fifty faculty members, the Faculty of Economics can deal with nearly every research field of economics.
+From the second semester of the second year, students may also choose courses which interest them from an even broader range of subjects, which includes those offered by the School of Business Administration and Faculty of Law.

 The Front Lines of Business – Special Lectures

-Every year, the Faculty of Economics invites guest speakers from research institutions and businesses for a lecture on issues concerning the Japanese economy.
+Every year, the Faculty of Economics invites guest speakers from research institutions and companies for lectures on issues concerning the Japanese economy.
 Based on real-life experience from the front lines of business, their talks offer an appeal unlike that of ordinary lectures.
-By hearing these speakers discuss different industrial sectors and companies, students are able to make more informed decisions about their career path and their future.
+By knowing various industrial sectors and companies, students are able to make more informed decisions about their career paths and their future.

-From the beginning of the third year, students are able to receive guidance from teachers of their choice (seminars).
-The size of the seminars in this Faculty is limited to about ten students, so that each student can receive individual guidance to compile what they have learned during their studies and collect it into a graduation thesis.
-These seminars serve as one of the greatest stages in the students’ college life, through which they can truly grow as a learner.
-In regular seminar classes, each student is given time to make a presentation, which is an excellent opportunity to speak in front of others and improve their presentation skills.
-A small class means that, unlike a lecture in a large auditorium, students receive more individual attention from professors and frequently exchange their opinions with other students.
-However, seminars are not just “places for studying.”
+From the beginning of the third year, students receive guidance from teachers of their choice in seminars where they read scientific books in turn and do research together.
+In their fourth year, they make presentations on their indivudual theme and write a graduatioin thesis.
+The size of the seminars in our faculty is limited (about ten students per each year level), so that each student fully develop their expertise and presentation skills.
+Seminars are not just “places for studying.”
 Students in the same seminar occasionally go on trips for intensive study or just for fun.
-They may also set up stalls for the school festival together.
 During social gatherings held regularly and after classes, professors and students can speak candidly, laying all formalities aside.
 By building up such interpersonal relationships, professors will become students’ mentors in life, while fellow students will become comrades in life.
 Valuable encounters with professors, seniors, juniors, and graduates at these seminars will surely enrich your college life.